 What are Google Search Partners?

 Google’s network is divided into two sections – Google’s own search engine, and their partner sites.
 Google’s search engine is exactly what you think it is; the Google search engine results page (SERP).
 In contrast, the search partners network includes YouTube and other Google sites, as well as hundreds of non-Google websites that offer text ad placements.
-Some commonly known sites that Google has partnered with include:
+Some commonly known partners include:

 - Ask.com